scroix/Matrix/Hardware_electronic/README.md

 - License: CC-BY-SA (see the License file)

 ### Eagle
-This file is contanoing a PCB with eTextile bus connector - V1
+V1.0 : the Eagle file contain a PCB with eTextile-bus solution (not available as market product)

 ### KiCad
-the textile bus systhem is not a maket productso I switch to the - V2
+V2.0 : the KiCad file contain a PCB that avoid the need of eTextile-bus